UniqueNetwork/marketplace-docker/README.md

 In order to get the marketplace running, the escrow address needs some QTZ tokens to be deposited into it.
 The minimum amount for launching a marketplace is around 80 QTZ.
 For a production setup, however, consider obtaining a bit more QTZ in advance – 1000 should cover all foreseeable expenses.
 At the time of writing of this tutorial QTZ can be obtained on the [MEXC Global](https://www.mexc.com/exchange/QTZ_USDT) exchange.

-## Step 3 - Deploy A Marketplace Smart Contract
+## Step 3 - Deploy a Marketplace Smart Contract

 There are two ways to put a token up for sale – at a fixed price or through an auction.
 All fixed price asks get handled via a special smart contract which can be  explored in the `unique-marketplace-api` project on github - https://github.com/UniqueNetwork/unique-marketplace-api/tree/release/v1.0/blockchain.